About Our School

-Today there are approximately 125 students in six grades and the school that began as a small community church school in 1855 remains the only small school in the area and the sense of community and belonging remains as important today as it was then.
+Today there are approximately 300 students in thirteen classrooms, and the school that began as a small community church school in 1855 remains the only small school in the area and the sense of community and belonging remains as important today as it was then.

 If you are interested in a small school that provides a high quality education with a country feel please come and visit.
 To organise a tour or talk about what we offer please ring 9745 2250.

 (Preps start Monday 4th February 9:30) – Friday 5th April